gabeluci/gabeluci.github.io/_posts/2019-01-04-staticman-comments-for-jekyll.md

 Because the public Staticman API [is in trouble](https://github.com/eduardoboucas/staticman/issues/222), I decided to [host my own Staticman instance]({% post_url 2019-01-03-create-staticman-instance %}).
 Read that article if you're curious about how I did it.

 This article will cover inplementing the comments into the actual Jekyll pages.
-However, be aware that there are a few things I did that depends on running my own instance, since I changed the Staticman code to make it happen.
+However, be aware that there are a few things I did that depend on running my own instance, since I changed the Staticman code to make it happen.

 Feel free to skip the sections you don't care about, but: